About this Project

 Financial Support

+This project is funded for reasonable research expenses.
+A fee offset for the standard term of the program is available to Australian and New Zealand citizens, and permanent residents of Australia, including permanent humanitarian visa holders.
 Additionally, any Australian Aboriginal and/or Torres Strait Islander applicant who holds an offer of admission without a living allowance will be eligible for the Aboriginal Enterprise Research Scholarship.
-This scholarship is to the value of $50,291 per annum.
+This scholarship is to the value of $52,352 (2025 rate) per annum.
 Any Aboriginal Enterprise Research Scholarship recipient will also receive a fee waiver.
+Where an international applicant holds an external scholarship or sponsorship a full or partial fee waiver may apply in some circumstances for exceptional applicants.
+Other international applicants will be required to pay full tuition fees of approximately $42,000 per annum (2025 rates).

 Eligibility and Selection